 Can I get credit for my prior work experience?

 No, The Council on Social Work Education (CSWE) prohibits this.

 What is the difference between MSW Field I and Field II?

 Field I is the equivalent of the Field experience that the BSW students received.
 The focus is on generalist social work practice at the direct, organizational, and community practice levels.
 This year is also referred to as the foundation year.
 The learning experiences and content are operationalized in the student’s learning contract.
 They must prepare the student for the concentration year by including the core interviewing skills and the development and application of the problem-solving model, within the context of systems theory.
 Case management and individual/family advocacy are appropriate assignments, as well as work on agency committees and community organizing projects.

 Field II is the advanced generalist concentration year learning experience.
 The focus is an advanced generalist social work practice at the direct, organizational, and community practice level.
 Both 34 credit and second year 51 credit students are required to take Field II.
 The learning experiences must be of a stair-step nature.
 It is not satisfactory to just repeat the learning experiences of the foundation year.
 To reflect the advanced generalist model, the Field II placement focus is on advanced practice with individuals, families, organizations and communities.
 This is consistent with the Department’s goal of producing students with a well-rounded repertoire of practice skills for use at all three system levels.

 How do I find a field placement?

-You should contact the Field Director or Associate Field Director to begin the process of finding a field placement.
+You should contact the Field Director to begin the process of finding a field placement.
 We have over 200 agencies that have been approved to have MSW field students.
 While not all of them accept students every year, many provide excellent opportunities for students.